Māori traditional textiles: Tāniko

 Tāniko (or taaniko) refers to any ornamental border typically found on mats and clothes.
 Tāniko patterns are very geometric in form because they can be reduced down to small coloured squares repeated on a lattice framework.
 These base square forms, articulated in the hands of a weaver, constitute the larger diamond and triangle shapes that are visible in all traditional weaving crafts.

-Pātiki or pātikitiki (flounder/flat fish: Rhombosolea plebeia) designs are based on the lozenge or diamond shape of the flounder.
+Pātiki or pātikitiki designs are based on the lozenge or diamond shape of the flounder.
 They can be quite varied within the basic shape.
 The kaokao (side or rib) pattern is formed by zigzag lines that create chevrons.
 These can be horizontal or vertical, open with spaces or closed repetitive lines.
 The design is sometimes interpreted as the arms of warriors caught in haka (fierce rhythmic dance) action.
 The niho taniwha (taniwha tooth) pattern is a notched-tooth design found on all types of objects, mats, woven panels, belts, and clothing.
 The poutama is a stepped design signifying the growth of man, striving ever upwards.
 Tahekeheke (striped) designs refer to any distinct vertical patterning.
 The whetū (stars), purapura whetū (weaving pattern of stars) or roimata (teardrop) pattern is a geometric design using two colours and alternating between them at every stitch.
 This design is associated with the survival of an iwi (tribe), hapū (sub-tribe), or whānau (extended family), the idea being that it is vital to have a large whanau, just as there are many stars in the Milky Way.